BACK

 - Security Deposit and Other Fees

-Include the exact amount of money you will be charging for your deposit and the circumstances that allow you to deduct from it.
-Specify how and when you will return the deposit upon tenant move out.
+Include the exact amount of money you will be charging for the tenant’s security deposit and the circumstances that allow you to deduct from it.
+Specify how and when you will return the security deposit upon tenant move out.
 Also mention if you will be charging any additional fees like move-in fees, cleaning fees, etc., and whether these will be refundable or not.

 - Maintenance and Utilities

 Declare the duties and responsibilities of tenants and landlord with respect to maintenance and utilities.
 The lease should clearly state which bills the tenant needs to pay and those that the landlord needs to cover.
-In case of any repairs or damages, the liability of both parties should be clearly defined.
+In case of any repairs or damages, the liability of both parties should be clearly defined (note that while damage to real property is covered by landlord insurance, damage to tenants’ personal property is covered by renter’s insurance policies).

 - Entry to Premises

-The lease should cover when and under what circumstances the landlord is allowed to enter the premises being rented.
+The lease should cover when and under what circumstances either the landlord or property manager is allowed to enter the premises being rented.
 You should also include how much advance notice will be provided before entering.

 - Pets

-Whether you wish to allow pets in the rented property or not should be addressed directly in the lease.
+Whether you wish to allow pets in the rented property or not should be addressed directly in the lease that is for a residential property.
 In case you do choose to allow pets, you should define what is acceptable, including their number, type, size, etc. If you plan to charge a pet deposit or a pet fee, this too needs to be indicated in the lease.

-Your lease should ideally include a clause that clearly explains what would happen if any of the parties violate the lease agreement.
-You should address the various scenarios where termination is possible as well as specify if you charge a termination fee.
+Don’t forget to include a clause that clearly explains what would happen if any of the parties violate the lease agreement, including monthly rent payment defaults.
+You should address the various scenarios where termination and eviction is possible as well as the costs the tenant will be responsible for if they are evicted, such as attorney fees.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!